Save the Date!

 The World Petrochemical Conference & Workshops is the premier gathering for the petrochemical industry, bringing together more than 1,200 senior chemical industry decision-makers from more than 40 countries for networking, unparalleled insight and critical analysis from IHS, your trusted partner in decision-making.

-This year's theme will cover the latest key topics affecting the petrochemical industry.
+The 2016 theme covers the latest key topics affecting the petrochemical industry.